GSA/digitalgov.gov/content/pages/1/contact-center-operation-and-management.md

 - **Increasing operating efficiency and improving the customer experience — ** An IVR can answer a large volume of calls automatically without delay.
 When equipped with sufficient number of ports, an IVR can eliminate the frustrating busy signals so often experienced during periods of high call volume.
 It can enable callers to obtain recorded information and/or to conduct transactions without the assistance of trained specialists.
 For calls that require live assistance, the IVR can collect caller information and route the calls expeditiously, without multiple hand-offs.

-- **Lowering overall operating costs —** An IVR can reduce the staff needed during business hours by providing information to callers� without the help of trained specialists, which in turn lowers the contact center&#8217;s operating costs.
+- **Lowering overall operating costs —** An IVR can reduce the staff needed during business hours by providing information to callers without the help of trained specialists, which in turn lowers the contact center's operating costs.

 - **Extending service hours —** An IVR can operate around-the-clock without human intervention, providing a menu of information and services based on times-of-the-day, days-of-the-week, and holiday schedules.